 "GNMA Certificates" are mortgage-backed securities that the Government National Mortgage Association ("GNMA") guarantees.
-GNMA is a corporate instrumentality of the United States within the U.S. Department of Housing and Urban Development ("HUD").
+GNMA is a corporate instrumentality of the United States within HUD.
 GNMA guarantees the timely payment of principal and interest on certificates that are backed by pools of mortgages insured or guaranteed by the Federal Housing Administration, the U.S. Department of Veterans Affairs, the U.S. Department of Agriculture Rural Development (formerly the Rural Housing Service) or HUD.